PersonalFinanceManagersvfc/PersonalFinanceManager_Documentation/PersonalFinanceManager_Docu.md

 • Categorize Expenses: Assign each transaction to the appropriate category (e.g., groceries, rent, utilities, etc.).
 This will help you see where your money goes daily.
 Check Budget vs. Actual Spending: Review your weekly spending in comparison to the budget you’ve set for each category.
 Are you under or over your planned spending?
 Adjust your habits if necessary.

-• Analyze Categories: See which categories you’re overspending in and consider areas where you can cut back.
-This could reveal trends such as overspending on non-essential items.
-Note Income Fluctuations: If you have irregular income, log and analyze any changes weekly to understand cash flow better.

 ### SEARCH:
 Access Anywhere Browser-based tools or mobile apps let you access your financial information from anywhere, making budgeting easy whether you're at home or on the go.